changlinli/peterson-tlaplus/README.md

 algorithm](https://en.wikipedia.org/wiki/Peterson%27s_algorithm), an algorithm
 that allows multiple processes to share a single-use resource without conflict.

+Peterson's algorithm is one of the simplest mutual exclusion concurrency algorithms out there, but already has some potentially non-intuitive components, e.g. understanding why a process "gives its turn away."

 For a pretty-printed PDF version, see [https://github.com/changlinli/peterson-tlaplus/releases/download/v1.1/Peterson.pdf](https://github.com/changlinli/peterson-tlaplus/releases/download/v1.1/Peterson.pdf).